Welcome to Assurentry! New FDA compliance features available.

 Dietary Supplement Startup Compliance

-How VitaWell Labs, a startup supplement company, avoided a costly warning letter and built a compliant foundation for rapid growth through proactive compliance strategy.
+An illustrative scenario showing how a startup supplement company can reduce warning-letter risk and build a compliant foundation for growth through a proactive compliance strategy.

-VitaWell Labs is a direct-to-consumer dietary supplement startup founded by two entrepreneurs with backgrounds in fitness and nutrition.
-Launching with $500,000 in seed funding, they aimed to create premium sports nutrition supplements sold primarily through e-commerce channels.
+Consider a direct-to-consumer dietary supplement startup founded by entrepreneurs with backgrounds in fitness and nutrition, aiming to create premium sports nutrition supplements sold primarily through e-commerce channels.
+The walkthrough below shows how Assurentry's workflows apply — the company and figures are illustrative.

 Stage: